79th Field HospitalUnit History

 Major John S. Darby – 23 October 1945 > NA

-The MRC Staff are looking for a complete personnel roster of the 79th Field Hospital as well as pictures illustrating the unit during its service years in the Zone of Interior and the European Theater.
+The MRC Staff wish to thank Mitch Leventhal, son of Captain Sydney Leventhal, MC (O-524876) who served with the 79th Field Hospital in the European Theater of Operations for providing them with a number of pictures illustrating the unit’s medical personnel and installations.
+We are still looking for a complete personnel roster of the Hospital as well as additional pictures and documents illustrating the unit during its WWII service years in the Zone of Interior and the European Theater.
 Also missing is information about its final active service period spent with Mayo General Hospital.
 Thank you.